Latin America Vacations

 - Kayak among the famed Mombacho islets of Lake Nicaragua on the Asese Peninsula

-- Soar with a boisterous population of monkeys and birds on a zip-line tour of Mombacho Nature Reserve
+- Zipline with a population of monkeys and birds in the Mombacho Nature Reserve

 - Relax on the sparkling white-sand beaches of San Juan del Sur, the ocean extending out in front of you as far as the eye can see